morse-simulator/morse/doc/morse/morse.rst

 - complete support of the Willow Garage's PR-2 robot, along with all the sensors
 - Development of the user interface,
 - Scalability (both in term of simulation capacity and ease of deployment),
-- Multi-node simulations (several Blender nodes can be started on several computer and automatically synchronise, which should allow simulations of tenth of robots in the same scene),
 - Dedicated supervision node that would allow to: observe the simulation, display logs and metrics, start/stop robots, dynamically alter the scene (like moving an obstacle in front of a robot, etc.).